Dental abscess: causes and treatments | Sana Oris Dental Clinic, Paris 8

 • sleeplessness due to pain

-To relieve the pain and symptoms associated with dental abscesses, a comprehensive periodontal approach is necessary.
-In order to avoid relapses and prevent more serious conditions, it is crucial to provide appropriate dental care that takes into account the causes and treatments specific to each type of abscess.
+To relieve the pain and symptoms associated with a dental abscess, a comprehensive periodontal approach is necessary.
+To avoid recurrence and prevent more serious conditions, it is crucial to provide appropriate dental care that addresses the underlying causes and employs treatments tailored to each type of abscess.

 Treatments for removing a dental abscess